 Healing with the Comfort & Motivation of Loving Animals

-For some patients at Mercy Medical Center, their physicians may call in a rather unusual but effective healthcare specialist: a dog from Mercy Pet Patrol!
+For some patients at Mercy Medical Center, their physicians may call in a rather unusual but effective healthcare specialist: a dog from Mercy Pet Patrol.
+View some of the members of our team!

 Join the Mercy Pet Patrol Team